Kemper Military School

-Kemper Military School & College was a private military school located in Boonville, Missouri.
-Founded in 1844, Kemper filed for bankruptcy and closed in 2002.
-The school's motto was "Nunquam Non Paratus" (Never Not Prepared).
+Kemper Military School & College was a private military school in Boonville, Missouri.
+Founded in 1844, the school grew to a 46-acre campus that was key to Boonville's identity as a 19th-century Missouri river town.
+Its motto was "Nunquam Non Paratus" (Never Not Prepared).
+The school filed for bankruptcy and closed in 2002.

-The 46-acre campus played a key role in Boonville's identity as a popular 19th-century Missouri river town.
-Boonville has more than 400 antebellum and other architectural sites on the National Register of Historic Places, including Kemper.
-Its core historic buildings are included in Historic District A.
+Several school buildings are among Boonville's 400-plus antebellum and other architectural sites on the National Register of Historic Places.
+The core historic buildings are included in Historic District A.

 History

 Early years under Frederick T. Kemper

 On June 3, 1844, Frederick T. Kemper (1816–1881) gave his first lesson at the “Boonville Boarding School”, an all-male school designed to educate the sons of the frontier West.
 It started as a one-room schoolhouse on the corner of Spring and Main streets, and opened with five students.
 By the fall of 1844, it had 50 students.
-Its first year being a success, Mr. Kemper had the south wing of the long-time administration building constructed in 1845, and utilized the site as both a boarding school and as classroom space.
+Kemper built the south wing of the administration building in 1845, and used the site as a boarding school and as classroom space.
 Operating the school essentially by himself, Kemper changed the school's name quite regularly.
 From 1844 through 1899, it was known variously as the Boonville Boarding School, Male Collegiate Institute, Kemper Family School, Kemper & Taylor Institute, and the Kemper School.
+In 1856, Kemper closed the school when he accepted a teaching and administrative position at Westminster College in Fulton, Missouri.

-In 1856, the school closed when Professor Kemper accepted a teaching and administrative position at Westminster College in Fulton, Missouri.
-However, in 1861 he returned to Boonville and reopened the school as the “Kemper & Taylor Institute” in partnership with his wife's brother, Edwin H. Taylor.
-It was one of only a few schools in the state to remain open during the Civil War, partly due to Professor Kemper's willingness to accept female students for the first time.
-Kemper prudently chose to keep a guarded neutrality throughout the war.
+In 1861, Kemper returned to Boonville and reopened the school as the “Kemper & Taylor Institute” with his wife's brother, Edwin H. Taylor.
+It was one of only a few schools in the state to remain open during the Civil War, partly due to Kemper's willingness to accept female students.
+Kemper chose to keep a guarded neutrality throughout the war.
 However, it was widely known that his brother was Confederate General James L. Kemper, who gained fame as a primary participant in Pickett's Charge at the Battle of Gettysburg, and later became governor of Virginia.
 Kemper graduates fought on both sides during the war, and many participated in the local Battle of Boonville.
 After the war, Taylor left and the school again became all-male.
 Kemper continued to run the school, known again as "Kemper Family School", until his death in 1881.